takashi-ishio/CommentLister/README.md

  - 1502 seconds for Gecko-dev git repository (90,000 files, 3.8 GB)

+## Utilities

+The project also contains two utilities.

+### FileAnalyzer to directly extract comments from source files

+This command takes file names as arguments and extracts comments from the files.

+     java -classpath CommentLister.jar jp.naist.se.commentlister.FileAnalyzer [source files]

+### GitFileList to count the number of files in a git repo

+This command takes a git repo and file patterns.

+     java -classpath CommentLister.jar jp.naist.se.commentlister.GitFileCount path/to/.git [-f pattern] [-target=tag/commitId]

+`-f pattern` specifies a wild card pattern like "*.java".
+The command accepts multiple patterns and reports the number of files for each pattern in the revision.

 ## Directory Structure

   - `src/main` is the main source directory.